 Annual inflation rate in the Euro Area was confirmed at 1.9% in June of 2021, in line with the preliminary estimate, and slowing from a 2-1/2-year high of 2% in May.
 Biggest contribution came from energy (12.6% vs 13.1%), followed by non-energy industrial goods (1.2% vs 0.7%), services (0.7% vs 1.1%) and food, alcohol & tobacco (0.5%, the same as in May).
 A low base effect from last year is also weighing.
 In June 2020, inflation rate in the Eurozone was 0.3%.
 The ECB expects inflation to increase later in the year but the rise should be temporary. source: EUROSTAT

 Inflation Rate in the Euro Area averaged 1.91 percent from 1991 until 2021, reaching an all time high of 5 percent in July of 1991 and a record low of -0.60 percent in July of 2009.
 This page provides the latest reported value for - Euro Area Inflation Rate - plus previous releases, historical high and low, short-term forecast and long-term prediction, economic calendar, survey consensus and news.
 Euro Area Inflation Rate - data, historical chart, forecasts and calendar of releases - was last updated on July of 2021.

-Inflation Rate in Euro Area is expected to be 1.20 percent by the end of this quarter, according to Trading Economics global macro models and analysts expectations.
-Looking forward, we estimate Inflation Rate in Euro Area to stand at 1.30 in 12 months time.
-In the long-term, the Euro Area Inflation Rate is projected to trend around 1.40 percent in 2020, according to our econometric models.
+Inflation Rate in Euro Area is expected to be 2.00 percent by the end of this quarter, according to Trading Economics global macro models and analysts expectations.
+Looking forward, we estimate Inflation Rate in Euro Area to stand at 1.10 in 12 months time.
+In the long-term, the Euro Area Inflation Rate is projected to trend around 1.20 percent in 2022 and 1.80 percent in 2023, according to our econometric models.